 (1) Current-Year School Performance Bonus (CYSP bonus):

-This component of the bonus serves to reward every eligible teacher in the case that the school is successful in meeting specific goals during that school year.
+This component of the bonus serves to reward every eligible teacher in the case that the middle school is successful in meeting specific goals during that school year.
 Since school-wide performance (not individual teacher performance) is the determining factor, every eligible teacher is awarded the same CYSP bonus in a particular year.
 This fosters a culture of collaboration that is essential to the growth-oriented teacher development culture that is intrinsic to the mission of TEP.
 The CYSP bonus is calculated as follows:

 (Current Year School-Performance Score) / 5 x $20,000